 The furthering of youth through the arts involves creativity.
 The Institute is first in the creation of postmodern poetry and second in the distribution of literature.
 We participate in, as well as fund, nutrition research and education for community development.
 The Institute is engaged in inspiring youth to become guardians of the Sacred Circle, using restorative justice principles.
 Emily has trained in Restorative Justice in both Mission and Abbotsford, and teaches others on the road of reparation using circle keeping.

-.
-To learn more about Emily’s postmodern poetry that shaped the Institute, visit The Clay Road Literature Portal
+To learn more about Emily’s postmodern poetry that shaped the Institute, visit The Literature Portal.

 To read more about Emily Isaacson and the Institute: click here